lyubogankov/adventofcode2022/day12/README.md

 I implemented this in the A* routine, and now the table differentiates between new and total edges processed, as well as new and total nodes visited/processed.

 Five of the heuristics yeilded less optimal shortest paths with the `visited_set`, and all of them seem to be inconsistent since nodes processed $\neq$ visited, which means that nodes are being processed more than one time.

-### Longest path?

-Try using a different fscore formulation - make everything *-1 so that the min-heap behaves like a max heap.
-Start with f(n).

-Hmm, I'll also need a different alg entierly.
-I'll want to start all the distances at negative infinity instead of positive, do comparisons the other way, etc.